2018 MBA Case Competition

 The George Washington University School of Business (Second place)

-Stanford University Graduate School of Business (Runner up)
+Stanford University Graduate School of Business (Runner-up)

-University of California Berkeley Haas School of Business (Runner up)
+University of California Berkeley Haas School of Business (Runner-up)

 The U.S. Chamber of Commerce Foundation's 2017 MBA Case Competition challenged business students to examine the public perception of business and recommend ways to reinforce the message that business plays a crucial role in our society.
+See the footage from the 2017 MBA Case Final Competition.